replicatedhq/troubleshoot.sh/docs/source/analyze/storage-class.md

 ### Use Cases

+> The ability to check for a default storage class was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

 There are two use cases for the Storage Class Analyzer:

 - Check for the presence of a specific storage class, in which case ```storageClassName``` must be provided (Example 1)
-- Check if there is a Storage Class set as default.
+- Check if there is a storage class set as default.
 The analyzer checks if there is any storage with the ```isDefaultStorageClass``` field set to true.
 (Examples 2 and 3)

 In the second case, all arguments are optional.
-If none are provided, default messages will indicate the user that no default Storage Class was found.
+If none are provided, default messages will indicate that no default Storage Class was found.

-#### Example 1: Check for a specific Storage Class
+#### Example 1: Check for a specific storage class

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2